-In order to support outstanding curriculum provision for all, we operate the following grouping profiles:
+In order to support exceptional curriculum provision for all, we operate the following grouping profiles:

 - Maths, Science and IT and Computing: Mixed banding where students are grouped within a range of attainments within each class, for example Higher Attaining and Middle Attaining mixed together.

 - Modern Foreign Languages (MFL): We recognise students will have had a range of different provision in MFL at primary school.
-All students in Year 7 study Spanish and French.
-In Year 7 and 8 students are grouped in mixed attainment classes.
-In Year 8, they choose either French or Spanish.
-In Year 9, students continue with one language.
+All students study either Spanish and French, making their choices during Transition at the end of Year 6.
 Students are grouped in mixed attainment groupings.